World Cup 'hurt' driving Wales, says Bale

 Eintracht Frankfurt midfielder Stefan Ilsanker and Arminia Bielefeld midfielder Alessandro Schopf have also been added.

-They replace Hoffenheim's Florian Grillitsch, Union Berlin defender Christopher Trimmel, centre0back Philipp Lienhart of SC Freiburg and FC Cologne midfielder Dejan Ljubicic.
+They replace Hoffenheim's Florian Grillitsch, Union Berlin defender Christopher Trimmel, centre-back Philipp Lienhart of SC Freiburg and FC Cologne midfielder Dejan Ljubicic.

 Lens defender Kevin Danso, formerly of Southampton, had also been added as cover but has since had to pull out with an ankle injury.